composablesys/collabs/docs/src/advanced/initial_values.md

 # Initial Values

-After initialization and before applying any updates, each Collab has a default initial value.
+After construction and before applying any updates, each Collab has a default initial value.
 For example, collection types are empty, [CCounter](../api/collabs/classes/CCounter.html) is 0, and [CBoolean](../api/collabs/classes/CBoolean.html) is false.

 Sometimes, you need to customize this initial value.
 For example, the Quill rich text editor's starting text is `"\n"`.
 If you try to sync its state to a default [CRichText](../api/collabs/classes/CRichText.html), which starts as the empty string, then you will get index out-of-bounds errors.